 When you are injured on someone else’s property as a result of a hazardous condition, then you may have a case of premises liability.
-Under this law, the victim needs to prove that not the owner was negligent in maintaining his/her property, causing an accident to occur.
+Under this law, the victim needs to prove that the owner was negligent in maintaining the property, causing an accident to occur.

 Some of the more common types of premises liability cases include:

 - Slip and Fall Accidents: This is the most common of premises liability claims.
 If you slip and fall because of a hazardous situation, such as a buildup of ice and snow on a walkway, you will have a claim against the property owner.

 - Animal Attacks: If a dog bites you and causes an injury, you will be able to sue the dog’s owner for your injuries.

 - Negligent Security: If you are attacked in a store’s parking lot where there are no security lights or video surveillance, this may be a case of negligent security.

 - Inadequate Maintenance: If the property is not properly maintained, causing an injury, there may be a case.
 Such inadequate maintenance includes liquid, debris or ice accumulations.

 - Toxic Fumes/Chemicals: If a property owner uses cleaning supplies causing you to get sick, you may have a premises liability claim.